Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Noise models

-In the diffusive case the Hamiltonian evolution becomes important, but for the QSM we have found it can be abstracted away to simplify the problem and still produce predictions that agree well with simulation.
+In the diffusive case the Hamiltonian evolution becomes important, but for the QSM we have found it can be abstracted away to simplify the problem and still produce predictions that agree well with simulation, as we will describe here.
 To simplify, note that chaotic mixing occurs on faster time scales than Lindblad decay.
-Then the density matrix can be expected to quickly reach a randomly entangled pure state of uniformly spread probability, after which the Hamiltonian evolution has little qualitative effect aside from rapidly changing the precise values of the phases.
+Then the density matrix can be expected to quickly reach a randomly entangled pure state, having (approximately) uniformly spread probability and random relative phases, after which the Hamiltonian evolution has little qualitative effect aside from rapidly changing the precise values of the phases.
+(See Eq.~\ref{eq:apx_entangled_pure_state} for a model of a randomly entangled state.)
 Fidelity decay during diffusive dynamics can then be approximated as the decay of this random pure state under Lindblad evolution.
-Averaging over initial conditions contributes to an averaging over these random phases, causing the phase-dependent terms in $f$ to vanish.
+Averaging over initial conditions (basis states) allows this random state to be analyzed via the average behavior of the statistical ensemble it belongs to.
+For a chaotic system, this corresponds to averaging over the entire accessible phase space.
+Such averaging contributes to an averaging over these random phases, causing the phase-dependent terms in $f$ to vanish.
 Inspecting $f=\sum_{i,j} \sigma_{i,j} \rho_{i,j}^*$ shows that only $\sigma_{i,j}$ terms that retain their initial phase from $\rho_{i,j}$ survive due to phase cancellation in $f$.
 Surprisingly, this causes the qubits to effectively disentangle for off-diagonal terms $\sigma_{i,j} \rho_{i,j}^*$, in a manner describable by two pieces: a non-trace-preserving single-qubit decay and a trace-preserving correction.
 Along the $n$-qubit diagonal the flat $\rho_{i,i}=1/2^n$ causes relaxation effects across $\sigma_{i,i} \rho_{i,i}^*$ to cancel out.
 This leaves only effects from dephasing and off-diagonal relaxation, where the random phase averaging removes the gain to lower states but not the loss from higher states.
 The exact fidelity expression for the diffusive case is provided in Eq.~\ref{eq:apx_fid_random_phase_simplified} in Appendix \ref{appendix:Lindblad_and_dynamics}, but its initial decay rate using Eq.~\ref{eq:fid_1st_order} is simply

-which is strictly faster than both the localized and superposition cases when the decay rates are non-zero.
-Random entanglement combines the effects of full dephasing and partial relaxation for a decay rate that is larger than for any unentangled case when $\nu_1 \sim \nu_2$.
+which is strictly faster than both the localized and superposition cases, and any unentangled case, when $\nu_1, \nu_2 > 0$.
+Random entanglement has the same dephasing rate as unentangled superposition, but it has an additional relaxation effect due to the average over random phases between the excited and decaying states.

 Figure \ref{fig:theory_demos} compares the full analytic fidelity evolution for each dynamical case.
 Each fidelity has the expected feature of starting with an exponential decay that gradually relaxes to the uniformly mixed value of $1/N$.
 In superconducting qubits the $\nu_2$ rate often dominates, so three types of dynamics are compared for that case in Fig.~\ref{fig:theory_demos}(b).
 These fidelity decay rates do not account for the gate implementation used in experiment, which is partly rectified in the next section.